devsu/loopback-setup-remote-methods-mixin/README.md

 # loopback-setup-remote-methods-mixin

-Mixins for Loopback, to easily:

-- disable remote methods
-- setup new remote methods

-from the model definition file.
+Mixins for Loopback, to easily disable or setup new remote methods from the model definition file.
 It works with both Loopback 2 and 3.

 ## Installation